Yoodlee Films

 Yoodlee Films is an Indian film production company, a division of Saregama India Limited.
-Founded in 2017, it is headquartered in Mumbai and is being headed by Siddharth Anand Kumar.
+Founded in 2017, it is headquartered in Mumbai and is headed by Siddharth Anand Kumar.
 The studio credits itself for "fearless filmmaking".
 Their films are shot at real locations with a maximum duration not more than 120 minutes.
-Since its inception, Yoodlee Films has made 17 films across genres and languages.
-Their first film was the critically acclaimed Ajji (2017).
+Since its inception, Yoodlee Films has made 17 films across genres and languages, debuting with the critically acclaimed Ajji (2017).

 Films

 Yoodlee's first film Ajji directed by Devashish Makhija released in November, 2017.
 It is a modern-day version of the European children's story Little Red Riding Hood.
 Their next film Kuchh Bheege Alfaaz (2018) was directed by Onir.